Best travel eSIM for South Korea in 2026

 What currency do South Korea eSIM plans use?

 Local pricing is in South Korean won (KRW ₩), though many international eSIM brands bill in US dollars or euros at checkout.
-The plans table on this page lists each brand's price and fair use allowance once verified at source, and never carries an invented figure.
+The plans table on this page lists each brand's price and fair use allowance at source, and never carries an invented figure.

 Sources and retrieval dates